This page contains Blackboard information and policies for faculty.

 Since Blackboard is only used for Stetson University courses, guest access has been disabled.
 Only current Stetson University students are allowed to access Blackboard with the use of their designated username and password.
 If you have a guest who needs access, contact the I.T.
 Help Desk to discuss possible options.

 Problems with Blackboard Accounts or Blackboard Server

-One month after the end of a semester, all courses will be deactivated from Blackboard and archived on a Stetson University server.
-The Blackboard administrator will send emails prior to the end of the semester reminding faculty that all classes will be archived.
+Periodically, courses will be deactivated from Blackboard and archived on a Stetson University server.
+The Blackboard administrator will send emails reminding faculty that all classes will be archived.
 If an alternative to this procedure is desired, please contact the I.T.
 Help Desk.

 Blackboard Data Backup

 The Blackboard server is backed up daily.
 The backups are for full restoration purposes only.
 If for some reason the system fails, these backups will be used to restore the database.
 If you have deleted or changed any individual items, IT may not be able to retrieve them.
 It is important that you maintain your own copies and archives.
 The following are categories of archives, exports and downloads that are available within Blackboard:

 - Full Course Archive: creates a permanent record of a course including all the content and user interactions.
 Archived courses are a permanent record of the course.

 - Export Course: creates a package of the course content only that can later be imported into a Blackboard system.

 - Export Grade Center: downloads and saves the Grade Center as a comma-delimited file for use in a Microsoft Excel spreadsheet.